 About the RCDSMM

 The MISSION of the RESOURCE CONSERVATION DISTRICT OF THE SANTA MONICA MOUNTAINS is to promote land stewardship and resource conservation through ecological research, conservation planning and design, habitat restoration and environmental education, while adhering to the highest standards of transparency and accountability as a public agency.
-The District engages in a strategic planning process every five years and produces annual plans prior to the start of each fiscal year.
+Discover how the RCDSMM has been serving our district over the years by reading our Annual Reports from 2019-20 and 2020-21.

 The District encompasses the Santa Monica Mountains from Point Mugu to Topanga State Park and includes the Simi Hills, Santa Catalina Island, Pierce College, Sepulveda Basin Wildlife Area and Chatsworth Reservoir.
 A map of the district can be found here: District Map